About us

 Complaints

-If you have a complaint you are welcome to contact a practitioner at SouthPsych.
-If your concern is not resolved by initially discussing it with the person you saw or an alternate psychologist you may call the Australian Psychological Society on (03) 8662 3300.
+If you have any concerns about your contact with us, please discuss these with your practitioner at SouthPsych.
+If your concern is not resolved by initially discussing it with the person you saw, or an alternate psychologist, you may notify us in writing.
+We will work with you to find the most appropriate pathway to resolve your complaint.